What you need to know about saving for a car

 How much do I need to save for a car?

-An average car costs around £12,000* in the UK, but how much you need to save will depend on the type and age of the car you want to buy.
 If you’re thinking of saving up for a car, it’s important to identify your savings target first.
 Will you aim to save the full amount, or will you save enough for a deposit?
 If you set your monthly savings target too high, it can be difficult to maintain it, so you could first set your target to an amount you’re comfortable with and then add more every month if you’re able to.

 How long does it take to save for a car?